interactive-sonification/sc3nb/README.md

 For more information, please read the documentation.

-#### Building the Documentation

-An introduction howto use sc3nb is available in the ipython notebook examples/sc3nb-examples.ipynb

 #### Installation

 **Disclaimer**: I am currently making sure that sc3nb can be uploaded to PyPI, until then clone the master branch and from inside the sc3nb directory install via
 ```bash
 pip install -e .
 ```